Cut cake

 Cut cake, also maren candy (瑪仁糖), maren (麻仁), or qiēgāo, is a confectionery made with candied fruit, corn syrup, flour and nuts.
-It is a traditional snack of the Uyghur ethnic group in Xinjiang Hotan.
+It is a traditional snack of the Uyghur ethnic group in Xinjiang, China.
 Cut cake is made in large blocks, and sold by cutting slices from the block, hence the name "cut cake".

-Cut cake bought from Uyghur peddlers has developed a bad reputation because of the practice of cutting slices much larger than requested, followed by insistence on purchase of the entire piece.
+The practice of cutting slices much larger than requested, followed by insistence on purchase of the entire piece, has given few of the dessert’s sellers (“peddlers”) a bad reputation.

 In December 2012, the "Sky-high Price Cut Cake Incident" in Yueyang resulted from a local government post on Sina Weibo, describing the government's response to a public brawl involving cut cake peddlers and locals.